chrisjwelly/blog/source/_posts/binary-searching-bugs-with-git-bisect.md

 ### Textual Instructions
 For readers who prefer just reading, these are the steps to do it:
 1. `git bisect start` will initiate the git bisect wizard.
 It might not look like anything happened, but if you type `git status`, it will show that you are currently bisecting
-1. `git bisect bad <commit hash>`, commit hash not actually necessary
+1. `git bisect bad` to mark the current commit as bad
-1. `git log --oneline` and take the commit hash of the commit where the bug has not been introduced yet
+1. `git log --oneline` and take the commit hash of the commit where the bug has not been introduced yet (good commit)
-1. `git bisect good <commit hash>`.
+1. `git bisect good <commit hash>` to mark that commit as a good commit
-1. Depending on whether the current one is good or bad, type `git bisect good`
-1. Else `git bisect bad`
+1. Depending on whether the current one is good or bad, type `git bisect good`, else `git bisect bad`
 1. Repeat the procedure, deciding whether the commit is good or bad...
-1. Until you finally identified the bad commit!
+1. Until you finally identified the first bad commit!
 1. `git bisect reset` in order to exit the wizard

 We see how with a repository of 1000 commits, we managed to identify the violating bug in just around 10 steps!
 Of course realistically, you probably will not have to examine a range of 1000 commits to spot a bug.
 When I used it for my project, I had to examine at most around 30 commits which amounts to around 5 steps.
 But it gives an indication of how powerful the command is; you don’t have to worry about having a lot of commits because `git bisect` can go through it in no time.